TYPESCRIPT

 TypeScript Partial Type: Syntax, Use Cases, and Examples

-utility type transforms all properties of an object into optional ones.
+The Partial utility type transforms all properties of an object into optional ones.
 It’s particularly useful when working with scenarios like form inputs, updates to existing data, or configuration objects.
-Instead of manually making each property optional in a large interface, you can use partial TypeScript
+Instead of manually making each property optional in a large interface, you can use Partial to create a flexible version of that type while preserving its structure.

-What Is TypeScript Partial?
+What Is Partial?

 type Partial<T> = {